 A Vocabulary of Trees

-At a time in the art world when bigger has become an aesthetic quality and sculpture can often be architectural in experience, Mr. Braczyk chooses to make intimate sculpture that can be looked into rather than out of.
-He believes that there is no great difference in the artistic value of a piece based on its size.
-The small scale also allows him to maintain better control of the process.
+At a time in the art world when bigger has become an aesthetic quality and sculpture can often be architectural in experience, Mr. Braczyk chooses to make intimate sculpture that are to be looked into rather than out of.
+These sculptures are intended to please, to attract and to exist harmoniously in close proximity with us.
+Importantly, their modest scale also allows him to maintain full control of the process.

-Three dimensionality is key here.
-These pieces are designed to be experienced from multiple angles and at varying distances.
-To suggest their complexity this website illustrates each with at least two views.
-They are of course best experienced in real life where they can be seen in the round.
+Three dimensionality is key in the artist’s thinking and most pieces are designed to reveal multiple compositions from varying angles and distances.
+To suggest this complexity the website illustrates each with at least two views.
+These sculptures are of course best experienced with both eyes and in the round.

 As an environmentalist Mr. Braczyk hopes his work provokes thought on these beautiful life forms that most often volunteer to inhabit the world with us.

 Global warming is the greatest threat that has ever faced humans.